 - The course benefits from small class sizes and an interdisciplinary approach.

 The programme takes perception as its starting point and draws on themes extending across the subject boundaries between art and anthropology.
-These theme include:
+These themes include:

 - the senses and perception in anthropology